akhila-ashokan/qa-bot/README.md

-    ├── document_embeddings_generator.py           # script that generates the word embeddings for documents ├── evaluate.py                                # script for testing the retrieval model on test data sets ├── qa_detection.py                            # script used to create and run question-answer detection model └──score_reddit_posts.py                       # script which returns n posts for which the model found documents with the highest scores
+    ├── document_embeddings_generator.py           # script that generates the word embeddings for documents ├── evaluate.py                                # script for testing the retrieval model on test data sets ├── qa_detection.py                            # script used to create and run question-answer detection model └──score_reddit_posts.py                       # returns n posts for which the model found documents with the highest scores

 #### 📁 paths/